JAMES BLENNERHASSETT IS AN IRISH SESSION BASSIST AND COMPOSER.

 Who was your biggest musical influence growing up?

-I used to play with the Conquerors doing mainly theatre shows, the annual Irish all star cruise and corporate events/weddings but recently left to play Bass guitar and Double Bass with a rising young Scottish country singer called Lisa Mc Hugh with Ray Mc Loughlin on Piano, Colm Mc Lean on guitar and Robbie Casserly on drums.
+I used to play with the Conquerors doing mainly theatre shows, the annual Irish all star cruise and corporate events/weddings.
+After several productive years I moved on to play Bass guitar and Double Bass with rising young Scottish country singer Lisa Mc Hugh, with Ray Mc Loughlin on piano, Colm Mc Lean on guitar and Robbie Casserly on drums.
 Hot band!

 What’s the biggest audience you ever performed to?
 What’s the smallest?